Cubeir/Vanilla-RTX-App/README.md

   Allowing you to keep your personal favorite values and quickly re-tune newer versions without having to remember everything, or come back to the app and swap DLSS again or reinstall your BetterRTX preset quickly in case of a Minecraft update.

 - Top-left titlebar buttons in order:
-  - Check Vanilla RTX installation status and update availability: Logs which Vanilla RTX packs you have installed, and if so lists their version, then checks against remote to see if an update is available and lets you know the results.
   - Cycle themes: Change between dark, light, or system theme.
   - Help: Opens this page, which will hold up-to-date information about the app.
   - Donate: Opens the developer's Ko-Fi page.
     > When this button is hovered, an up-to-date list of Vanilla RTX Insiders is displayed.
 I'm able to maintain Vanilla RTX projects thanks to them.
 Consider becoming a supporter and have your name up there?!
+  - Invitation to the Vanilla RTX Discord server.

 - The app may occasionally display PSAs from this readme file and caches it for several hours, these announcements will occasionally show up on startup.
 They are used to inform users of important issues, Vanilla RTX or App updates, etc...

 ### Known Issues
-- Missing icons on some older Windows installations (non-critical)
+- Missing icons on some older Windows installations (limitation, non-critical)
 If you see missing icons (boxes/squares instead of symbols), your system is missing the Segoe Fluent Icons font.
 Download and install Segoe Fluent Icons from Microsoft:
 https://aka.ms/SegoeFluentIcons
-- Non-English languages are not supported, there may be issues with other system languages. (non-critical)
+- Non-English languages are not supported, there may be issues with other system languages. (untested, non-critical)
-- The app's appearance is not properly accounted for with Windows accessibility features. (non-critical)
+- The app's appearance is not properly accounted for with Windows accessibility features. (untested, non-critical)

 ### Need help?